DataDog/substrait-explain/README.md

 Now you can easily see what the query does: it reads from an orders table, multiplies quantity and price, filters for orders where the result is greater than 100, and outputs the revenue.

+## Supported Relations

+The following Substrait relations are currently supported in the text format:

+- `Read`
+- `Project`
+- `Filter`
+- `Aggregate`
+- `Root`

+Support for additional relations (e.g., Join, Sort, Set, etc.) is planned for future releases.
+If you need a specific relation, please open an issue or contribute!

 ## Quick Start

 ```rust